-The IRS mileage rate was designed to be a tax deduction tool for individual taxpayers, but it has become the go-to for business vehicle reimbursements.
+The IRS mileage rate was designed to be a tax deduction tool for individual taxpayers, but it has become the standard rate for business vehicle reimbursements.
 The results are costlier than you think.

-In 2018 the IRS mileage rate remains one of the most popular ways to reimburse employees for business use of a vehicle.
-It’s easy to calculate at 54.5 cents per mile.
-However, with evident ease comes hidden costs.
+The IRS business mileage rate is often the default way companies reimburse employees for use of their vehicles.
+It’s easy to calculate at 65.5 cents per mile for 2023.
+However, with that ease comes hidden costs.

-The IRS mileage rate is not the best way to deliver auto reimbursements.
+The IRS mileage rate, also known as the federal "safe harbor rate," is not the best way to deliver auto reimbursements.
 Why?
-For two glaring reasons:
+For three glaring reasons:

-In a nutshell, the IRS rate over-reimburses high mileage travelers and under-reimburses low mileage travelers.
-These inequitable results can lead to employee dissatisfaction as well as uncontrollable costs if you have a lot of high mileage employees.
+In a nutshell, the federal safe harbor rate over-reimburses high-mileage travelers and under-reimburses low-mileage travelers.
+These inequitable results can lead to employee dissatisfaction as well as uncontrollable costs if you employ a lot of high-mileage drivers.

 Each employee experiences different costs, so how can only one rate reimburse all employees fairly?
-The IRS mileage rate has been held as the gold standard for auto reimbursement, but it proves inaccurate time and again.
-Here are three of the six components for calculating the IRS mileage rate:
+As an auto reimbursement method, the federal rate offers anything but a "safe harbor."
+Here are three of the six components for calculating the IRS business mileage rate:

 - An average of last year’s gas prices